How much do you charge?

 When do we pay?

-Good Company require full payment before or on the day of the event.
+Good Company require full payment ahead of the date of the event.
 This is generally dealt with via an online transaction.
-A cheque or cash can be accepted if arranged.
-We will send you a contract for you to sign and return to us confirming all payent and performance details before the event.
+We will send you a contract for you to sign and return to us confirming all payent and performance details during the booking process.

 How long does the band take for breaks?